RediSearch/RediSearch/docs/docs/search/aggregations.md

 Parameters which may take a variable number of arguments are expressed in the form of `param {nargs} {property_1... property_N}`.
 The first argument to the parameter is the number of arguments following the parameter.
-This allows Search and Query to avoid a parsing ambiguity in case one of your arguments has the name of another parameter.
+This allows Redis Stack to avoid a parsing ambiguity in case one of your arguments has the name of another parameter.
 For example, to sort by first name, last name, and country, one would specify `SORTBY 6 firstName ASC lastName DESC country ASC`.